Collaborating to Address Trauma and Enhance Well-Being for Indigenous People

 CMBM’s mission is to make self-awareness, self-care, and group support central to all healthcare, the training of health professionals and the education of our children.
 So far, CMBM has trained and supported over 7,000 clinicians, educators, clergy, and community leaders to integrate its evidence-based model into the institutions where they work and communities where they live.
 These individuals have gone on to serve millions of children and adults living in some of the most difficult places on earth.

 The David and Lura Lovell Foundation grant will provide trauma relief and resilience-building support to indigenous tribes and tribal-serving organizations throughout Arizona.
 Over the past decade, CMBM has been supporting indigenous communities within the United States through collaborative, culturally informed programs.
-CMBM has a diverse international faculty including a growing number representing and/or serving American Indian tribes.
+CMBM’s diverse international team includes a growing number of Indigenous leaders and advisors: Dr. JoAnne Riegert, Edwina Brown Bull, Alice Bad Heart Bull,Linda Eagle Speaker, Donna La Chapelle, and Erin Dixon.

 Full scholarships will be provided for local caregivers and community leaders to attend professional trainings with CMBM.
-As part of their training, individuals will receive mentorship as they bring the model into their communities.
-The goal of this collaborative initiative is to support Arizona’s tribal communities in addressing toxic stress and trauma, while enhancing the health and well-being of children, adults and families.
+As part of their training, individuals will receive mentorship as they incorporate mind-body medicine skills within their communities.
+The goal of this collaborative initiative is to support tribal communities in addressing toxic stress and trauma, while enhancing the health and well-being of children, adults and families.